stefanbuttigieg/termx-quick-start/keycloak/README.md

 docker exec -u postgres -ti termx-postgres psql
 ```

-- Copy the content of the [pginitdb.sql](pginitdb.sql) with the replaced password to the terminal and press Enter.
+- Copy the content of the [pgdbinitdb.sql](pgdbinitdb.sql) with the replaced password to the terminal and press Enter.
 - Use `quit` to exit from psql.
 - Update the content of the [server-keycloak.env](server-keycloak.env).
 Uncomment the lines in the DB section and set your unique password.
 - Recompile the Keycloak container with `docker-compose up -d keycloak` and ensure that no errors are present in the log.